Game Day Preview - CGY vs TUC

 - Game Day Preview - CGY vs TUC - Calgary Wranglers

-- Rangers Recall Matthew Robertson, Wolf Pack Ink Christian Berger to PTO - Hartford Wolf Pack
+- Wolf Pack Recall Ryan Siedem from Loan to Bloomington Bison - Hartford Wolf Pack

+- Wolf Pack Battle Penguins on 'Teddy Bear Toss' Night - Hartford Wolf Pack

-- Wolf Pack Welcome IceHogs to Town for Rare Head-To-Head Matchup - Hartford Wolf Pack
+- Rangers Assign Defenseman Matthew Robertson to Wolf Pack - Hartford Wolf Pack

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.